Paris Métro Line 7: Route

 Line 7 runs for 18.6 km completely underground, stopping at 38 stations.
 Southbound trains terminate alternately at Villejuif - Louis Aragon and Mairie d'Ivry, diverging at Maison Blanche.
-Late at night, through trains only operate to Mairie d'Ivry; a shuttle train to Villejuif originates at Maison Blanche.
+Late at night, through trains only operate to Mairie d'Ivry; a shuttle train from Maison Blanche ensures the traffic to Villejuif.

 In the north, the line begins at La Courneuve in the department of Seine-Saint-Denis at the intersection of National Routes 2 and 186.
 La Courneuve station acts as a transfer between the Métro and Paris' fragmented, suburban tramway system, with a station on Paris Tramway Line 1 (T1).
-Unlike most stations in Paris, there are three tracks, the central one used for departures and arrivals.
+Unlike most stations in Paris, there are three tracks, with the central one used for departures and arrivals.

 Running below National Route 2 (RN2), the line heads to the south-west, entering Paris in two single-line tunnels so as to avoid a now-unused terminal loop at Porte de la Villette.
 It then descends a 4% grade below Canal Saint-Denis and then climbs back up to stop at Corentin Cariou.
-Two stations beyond, Line 7 reaches Stalingrad, an important transfer point in the Métro system, where the line turns to run below Rue La Fayette.
+Line 7 furthers then down along the Canal de l'Ourcq and reaches Stalingrad, a transfer point with Lines 2 and 5, where the line turns to engage below Rue du Faubourg Saint-Martin before splitting in two stations at Louis Blanc, where the original fork was located.
+Line 7 then carries on below the Rue du Faubourg Saint-Martin before turning west to reaching Gare de l'Est, an important train station connecting to the East of France and Europe, at a hub station shared with Line 5 which comes through east.
+Line 7 thencarries on westbound to the Rue Lafayette, at the Poissonière station.
+Next three stations (Cadet, Le Pèletier and Chaussée d'Antin) are also under said axis.
+Line then diverges south at the origin of Rue Lafayette, to reach its initial origin : the Place de l'Opéra (lines 3 & 8, as well as RER line A at Auber station).